btharper/minepeon-base/README.md

 For futur version:
-Add a option for can lunch/stop the webcam
+Add an option for can lunch/stop the webcam

 #Depencance: